-African American Heritage Festival – A 3 day celebration of African-American ancestry, with nationally known entertainment and educational exhibits.
-General admission is just $5 per day and children under 12 are free.
+- African American Heritage Festival – A two day celebration of African-American ancestry, with nationally known entertainment and educational exhibits.
+Admission is free.

 The nation’s oldest city, St. Augustine, is filled with historic sights (more than 60 to be exact), 16th century buildings (36 are original colonial and another 40 are reproductions), narrow brick-paved streets, fortresses and horse-drawn carriages.
 And, more than 40 miles of beaches.
 Best of all, many of the kid-friendly attractions are free.